unosquare/tubular/README.md

 # tubular
-a set of angular directives and c# classes designed to rapidly build modern web applications
+A set of Angular directives and C# classes designed to rapidly build modern web applications.
+Featuring a simple to design grid with a lot of features like server side pagination, multi-column filtering, exporting to CSV in client side.